Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 \subsection{Hydrophobicity of grafted surfaces}

-In order to assess the effect of the grafting on the hydrophobicity of the pore, we computed the contact angle $\theta_Y$ of cylindrical water droplets deposited on a flat silica surface grafted with different chain lengths (C8, C12, and C18) within a broad range of grafting densities (0 to 3.0~gps/nm$^2$).
-The average contact angles are reported in Fig.~\ref{CA_SASA} as a function of the grafting density.
+In order to assess the effect of the grafting on the hydrophobicity of the pore, we computed the contact angle $\theta_Y$ of cylindrical water droplets deposited on a flat silica surface grafted with different chain lengths (C8, C12, and C18) within a broad range of grafting densities (0 to 3.0~gps nm$^{-2}$).
+The average contact angles are reported in Figure~\ref{CA_SASA} as a function of the grafting density.

-In accordance with the experimental wisdom of silica being hydrophilic, we modeled the substrate to obtain a Young contact angle $\theta_Y\approx 75^\circ$.
-Figure~\ref{CA_SASA} shows that, for grafting densities below 0.5 gps/$\textrm{nm}^2$, the interaction of water with the hydrophilic substrate dominates, showing a progressive increase of $\theta_Y$ with the grafting density; effects of the chain length are hardly discernible in this regime.
-At intermediate grafting densities, between 0.5 and 1.5 gps/$\textrm{nm}^2$, longer chains result in higher $\theta_Y$ for the same grafting density.
-Finally, at large grafting densities, the contact angle reaches a plateau at $\theta_Y\approx 117^\circ$, showing that the effect of additional chains on the effective hydrophobicity saturates.
-The grafted pores we used in the following sections have grafting densities 0.6, 0.8, 1.0, and 1.2~gps/nm$^2$, which correspond to somewhat higher effective densities because of curvature.
+In accordance with the experimental wisdom of silica being hydrophilic at ambient conditions{~\cite{iglauer2014contamination}} , we modeled the substrate to obtain a Young contact angle $\theta_Y\approx 75^\circ$. {Although the actual contact angle of silica has been reported within a wide range of values, its dependency with the percentage of accessible silanol groups is well known~\cite{kostakis2006effect} .
+For a 50\% fraction of accessible silanol groups, which would correspond to an MCM-41 material~\cite{ide2013quantification} , the contact angle is in the vicinity of $75^\circ$.
+For completeness, in the Supplementary section "Effect of silica hydrophobicity" we discuss I/E when more hydrophilic substrates are considered.} Figure~\ref{CA_SASA} shows that, for grafting densities below 0.5 gps nm$^{-2}$, the interaction of water with the hydrophilic substrate dominates, showing a progressive increase of $\theta_Y$ with the grafting density; effects of the chain length are hardly discernible in this regime.
+At intermediate grafting densities, between 0.5 and 1.5 gps nm$^{-2}$, longer chains result in higher $\theta_Y$ for the same grafting density.
+Finally, at large grafting densities, the contact angle reaches a plateau at $\theta_Y\approx 117^\circ$, showing that the effect of additional chains on the hydrophobicity saturates.
+The grafted pores we used in the following sections have grafting densities 0.6, 0.8, 1.0, and 1.2~gps nm$^{-2}$, which correspond to somewhat higher effective densities because of curvature.